Black Sea Economic Co-operation

 With the entry into force of its Charter on 1 May 1999, BSEC acquired international legal identity and was transformed into a full-fledged regional economic organization: the ORGANIZATION OF THE BLACK SEA ECONOMIC COOPERATION.

-This year also, BSEC celebrates its 25 years of existence and uses as its motto ‘’25 years promoting cooperation’’.
+Last year, BSEC celebrated its 25 years of existence and uses as its motto ‘’25 years promoting cooperation’’.

 The topics to be discussed are: